yuliaUU/StatisticsR/README.md

 **Section Summary:**

 ### [Normailty Test in R](https://github.com/yuliaUU/StatisticsR/blob/main/02-00-NormalityTestR.pdf)
+Many of statistical tests including correlation, regression, t-test, and analysis of variance (ANOVA) assume some certain characteristics about the data.
+They require the data to follow a normal distribution or Gaussian distribution.
+These tests are called parametric tests, because their validity depends on the distribution of the data.
 ### [Statistical Tests and Assumptions](https://github.com/yuliaUU/StatisticsR/blob/main/03-00-StatisticalTests-andAssumptions.pdf)
 ### [Comparing Means in R](https://github.com/yuliaUU/StatisticsR/tree/main/ComparingMeansR)
 - Comparing one-sample mean to a standard known mean: